KristoferGauti/music_search/README.md

 - search for album
 - search for track

-This makes it so that the queries to either the Spotify API, or the Discogs API are a lot more excact.
+This makes it so that the queries to either the Spotify API, or the Discogs API are a lot more exact.
 From there on you can type what it is that you are searching for.
-When the search is made, it will lead you to the search-results page, where you can narrow down the data that is supposed to go in the database.
-After you have narrowed it down, you will get a list of the marked data, and you can choose from there what data you want from which service (spotify or discogs).
+When the search is made, it will lead you to the search-results page, where you can narrow down the data, even further, that is supposed to go in the database.
+After you have narrowed it down, you will get a list of the marked data, and you can choose from there what data you want from which web service (Spotify or Discogs).
-After you have confirmed the data that is supposed to be inserted into the database , the data goes through validation and if everything matches, the data is inserted.
+After you have confirmed the data that is supposed to be inserted into the database , the data goes through a validation function and if everything matches, the data is inserted into the Drupal database.
-We did not complete the artist insertion, because of time limiations.
+We did not complete the artist insertion functionality, because of time limitations.

 Open the site at http://verkefni-2.ddev.site and start using our application.
-If you do not see any media, you have to replace web/sites/default/files folder with this files folder that you can download from this google drive link https://drive.google.com/drive/folders/1tpuXFDICB6-2ryfuFpwccER4fd9F6xaC?usp=sharing
+If you do not see any media, you have to replace web/sites/default/files folder with this files folder that you can download from this Google drive link https://drive.google.com/drive/folders/1tpuXFDICB6-2ryfuFpwccER4fd9F6xaC?usp=sharing

 How to use the music search module